Phileosopher/toolbox/Consuming.md

 Bookmarks emailed to inbox:
 [Link Drop☁](https://www.linkdrop.co/)

-Site status (for when any code on the site itself changes):
+Site status (for when any code on the site changes):
 [Follow That Page☁](https://www.followthatpage.com/)

 ## Learning